Priyashbhugra/yolact/README.md

 This repo will help you detect and segment the instances of the cars:
 Below you can see the results from this YOLACT model.
+This repo supports FPN.

 Here we tried to detect and genarate a mask for all the cars in an image.